runwayml/alpha_models/README.md

 ### Server

-Models running inside Docker can be work in any language or framework.
-They just need to be accesible through a public url.
+Models running inside Docker can work in any language or framework.
+They just need to be accessible through a public url.
 A server with socket connection must be created.
+The file `server_template.py` is a blueprint of the minimum requirements for

 ### models.js